The most face rockingest project log on the entire fucking web!

 The Lol Shield Theatre is a combination of software and hardware, a web site and an arduino Lol Shield.

-If you’d like to jump right into the fun without lots of boring exposition, head straight to: http://falldeaf.com/lolshield/.
+If you’d like to jump right into the fun without lots of boring exposition, head straight to: https://falldeaf.com/lolshield/.

 Otherwise, let me take you through the steps that made this project possible.
 First I built a web app that allows you to create and view animations using 9 x 14 pixels, the same amount of pixels on the Lol Shield.
 The interface is pretty much all javascript, no crazy flash and Jquery was an enormous help in this project.
 The site builds an xml file that is stored in a database and can be reached through a rest API.
 There’s two feeds, one for humans and one that is read by my Lol Shield code.